J-Hoplin/gRPC-REST-Benchmark/Readme.md

 ### Modify stress test code

 Currently, only the most basic stress test codes are written in this repository.
-If you want to change the stress test code, modify k6 scripts located in `benchmark/script/**/*.k6.js` files.
-I recommend to run load test with `**/start.sh`, for grafana visualization.
+If you want to change the stress test code, modify k6 scripts located in `benchmark/script/script.k6.js` files.